docker/docs/docker-for-windows/troubleshoot.md

 #### Hyper-V driver for Docker Machine

-Docker for Windows comes with the legacy tool Docker Machine which uses the old [`boot2docker.iso`](https://github.com/boot2docker/boot2docker){: target="_blank" class="_"}, and the [Microsoft Hyper-V driver](/machine/drivers/hyper-v.md) to create local virtual machines. _This is tangential to using Docker for Windows_, but if you want to use Docker Machine to create multiple local VMs, or to provision remote machines, see the [Docker Machine](/machine/index.md) topics.
+Docker Desktop for Windows comes with the legacy tool Docker Machine which uses the old [`boot2docker.iso`](https://github.com/boot2docker/boot2docker){: target="_blank" class="_"}, and the [Microsoft Hyper-V driver](/machine/drivers/hyper-v.md) to create local virtual machines. _This is tangential to using Docker Desktop for Windows_, but if you want to use Docker Machine to create multiple local VMs, or to provision remote machines, see the [Docker Machine](/machine/index.md) topics.
 We mention this here only in case someone is looking for information about Docker Machine on Windows, which requires that